26 min read

 5. System Load: CPU usage patterns (crypto mining detection)

-Save this as cyber_security_mvp.sh:
+Save this as linux_telemetry.sh on your Linux server:

 #!/bin/bash

-# Cybersecurity MVP Telemetry Script
+# Linux Cybersecurity MVP Telemetry Script

 HOSTNAME=$(hostname -s)